-Custodial services are provided through a variety of means.
-Some are contracted through private vendors, some through the district with whom we partner, and some are directly provided by RCOE staff.
-Repairs and maintenance services are completed in a timely manner at all locations.
-All sites are kept in good repair and working order.
-Service as repair work orders are given the highest priority.
+All RCOE school sites are clean, safe, and functional.
+Custodial services are provided through a variety of means, including private vendors, the probation department, and some are directly provided by RCOE staff.
+Repairs and maintenance services are completed in a timely manner and service as repair work orders are given the highest priority.